 refrain from fighting over booths.
 Girl Scouts, both girls and adults,

 are governed by our Promise and Law.
+All Girl Scouts are expected to

-We hope you will remain faithful to these throughout the cookie program.
-We are role models for girls.
+remain faithful to these principles throughout the cookie program.

-If I have a conflict with a troop leader at a booth and can’t get a
+If I have a conflict with a Troop Leader at a booth and

-Store Managers should NEVER be asked to mediate a dispute
+No. Store managers should NEVER be asked to mediate a dispute

 between troops.
-We are guests at these locations and fighting among ourselves
+We are guests at their storefronts and fighting among

-If you can’t reach Council staff, your SU Product Program Manager or
+If you can’t reach Council Product Program staff, contact your

-your MSE, you should leave the store and contact the Council at a later time to
+should leave the store and contact the Council at a later time to

 resolve the issue.
-If you wish to lodge a complaint
+If you witness people behaving in a ‘not-so-Girl

-What should I do if a Store Manager asks me to move our booth away
+What should I do if a store manager asks me to move our booth

 Please follow all instructions from the store manager, even if you

-guests at their stores and failure to abide by their requests could damage
+guests at their stores, and failure to abide by their requests

-No. Stores have asked that their customers only be approached when leaving the
+have asked that their customers only be approached when leaving the

 store.
-Remember, we are guests at their stores and failure to abide
+Remember, we are guests at their stores, and failure to abide

-by their rules and regulations could damage our reputation
+by their rules and regulations could damage our reputation and

-What if six girls show up at the booth?
+What if six girls show up at a booth shift at one time?

-Please have two girls leave the booth and rotate them in at a
+Please have two girls leave the booth and rotate them in during a

 later shift.
-There should only be two to four girls and two adults
+Booths should have only two to four girls and two adults

-at a

-booth at one time.
-Stores have asked that no more than six people are outside
+at a time.
+Stores request that no more than six people are outside

-their store.
+their store at one time.
 We need to abide by this request.

-Although it can be fun to make up songs and dances to entice
+Although it can be fun to make up songs and dances to encourage

 customers to make a purchase, read your audience and ensure you are

-being professional in whatever you do.
-The stores have asked that
+professional in whatever you do.
+The stores have asked that girls

-damage our reputation and relationship with the store.
+damage our reputation, our relationship with the store and future

-Can I bring a Trader Joe’s or Fry’s bag to carry our jackets to our
+Can I bring a Trader Joe’s or Fry’s bag to carry jackets (or